Vasukommi/flynkle-app-be/README.md

 | GET | `/api/v1/admin/users` | Admin list users |
 | PATCH | `/api/v1/admin/users/{user_id}` | Admin update user |

+The message routes above store conversation history.
+They are separate from the `/chat` endpoint which streams a single prompt to the language model without creating conversation records.

+Plan limits restrict how many conversations a user may keep and the number of messages they can send per day.
+Exceeding these limits returns "Upgrade required".

 ### User actions

 `PATCH` and `DELETE` on user resources require a valid token in the